Traffician/-babel-plugin-objective-enums/README.md

 # babel-plugin-objective-enums

 Babel plugin allowing to use enum syntax in JavaScript projects.
-It wraps [objective-enums](https://github.com/Traffician/objective-enums).

-It requires **Babel 7** or higher.
+It wraps [objective-enums](https://github.com/Traffician/objective-enums) and it requires **Babel 7** or higher.

+Some code fragments are from [babel-plugin-transform-typescript](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-typescript).

 ## Installation